Support When You Need It

 Do I need to give my consent for counseling services?

-All students seeking to utilize conseling services must sign a consent form located on the Medicat Client Portal.
+All students seeking counseling services must sign a consent form available on the Medicat Client Portal.
 Once you log in, you will go to the “Required Forms” page and then click on “Consent for Consultation.”

-Minors (students under the age of 18) will need parental/guardian consent to participate in services.
-The consent form located on the Medicat Client Portal.
+Minors (students under 18) will need parental/guardian consent to participate in services.
+The consent form is located on the Medicat Client Portal.
 Once you log in, you will go to the “Required Forms” page and then click to download “Parental Consent for Counseling Services.”
-You can upload the completed forms on the “Upload” tab located in Medicat Client Portal.
+You can upload the completed forms on the “Upload” tab located in the Medicat Client Portal.

 What can I do if I experience a mental health crisis, but cannot attend an in-person session?